-Measurement Transformers in three-phase networks (Part 1)
+Measurement Transformers in Three-Phase Networks (Part 1)

 Info Letter No. 1

-Transformer for alternating values
+Transformer for Alternating Values

 The direct connection of measuring devices into the network is limited for safety reasons to values below approximately 500 V to 800 V for voltages and 10 A for currents.
 Inputs with higher operating values are adapted to the input range of the measuring equipment with transformers.